nuuuwan/news_lk3_data/README.md

 AKD with Senior Economic Advisor and Chairman, Ceylon Chamber of Commerce

-“For sweetest things turn sourest by their deeds; Lilies that fester smell far worse than weeds.”

 Act I: Ranil Wickremesinghe (and his CBSL chief) turn the debt problem into a ticking debt-bomb with the ISB surge at tail-end of Prime Ministerial tenure (2015-2019). (https://thediplomat.com/2023/03/the-real-cause-of-sri-lankas-debt-trap/)

 Act II: President Gotabaya Rajapaksa ignores the ‘China card’ of ongoing discussions for debt-rollover, inducts new technocrats and pivots to the IMF option.
 Ranil Wickremesinghe, nominated not elected to Parliament, is appointed by besieged Gotabaya as PM and selected by the SLPP-dominated parliament as President, defeating the competing candidate-- their dissenting colleague and Mahinda’s ideologue in 2005 and 2010, Dullas Alahapperuma.
 (Insiders say RW was Basil and Gota’s choice; Mahinda tells media he voted for Dullas.)